Regularized Zero-Variance Control Variates: Regularized Zero-Variance Control Variates

 The downside of using \textit{a priori} ZV-CV is that the potential for variance reduction is reduced, except for under both conditions (a) $\vtheta[S]$ is independent of $\vtheta[\bar{S}]$ according to $p(\vtheta)$, where $\bar{S} = \{1,\ldots,d\} \setminus S$, and (b) $\varphi(\vtheta)=\varphi(\vtheta[S])$.
 Outside of this situation, restricting the polynomial to $g(\vtheta)=P(\vtheta[S])$ will give varying levels of performance depending on the subset that is selected.
 Intuitively, one may wish to choose the subset of variables so that $\vtheta[S]$ and/or $\nabla_{\vtheta[S]} \log{p(\vtheta)}$ have high correlations with $\varphi(\vtheta)$.
 In practice, this is easiest to do when there is \textit{a priori} knowledge and therefore not all derivatives need to be calculated and stored.
 Given (b), it is suspected that this method will be more useful for individual parameter expectations than for expectations of functions of multiple parameters.

-Estimators using this approach are unbiased under the same conditions as ZV-CV and penalised ZV-CV.
+Estimators using this approach are unbiased under the same conditions as ZV-CV and penalized ZV-CV.
 This method is also applicable to CF, though nonlinear approximation may be more difficult in this non-parametric setting.